acornejo/downshow/README.md

 in Chrome, Safari and Firefox.
 It probably works with Internet Explorer, but your milage may vary.

-Downshow is **tiny!**, only 2.4kb minified and &lt; 1kb gzip'ed.
+Downshow is **tiny!**, only 3kb minified and 1kb gzip'ed.

-It relies on javascript's DOM to parse the input HTML and produce the markdown output.
-In more detail, the DOM tree is processed in reverse breadth first search order, translating each supported Element to its markdown equivalent.
-Element attributes are ignored, and unsupported elements are stripped out.
+It relies on javascript's DOM to parse the input HTML and produce the markdown output.In more detail, the DOM tree of the input HTML is processed in reverse breadth first search order.
+Every supported HTML element is replaced with its markdown equivalent.
+Unsupported elements are stripped out and replaced by their sanitized text contents.
+All element attributes are ignored by the default node parser, but it is possible to extend the behavior through custom node parsers.

 The source code is released under the MIT license, and therefore places almost no restrictions on what you can do with it.